Substance & Alcohol Management Policy (SAMP)

 1. Never put into a SAMP anything you cannot enforce, it is the SAMP you will be defending at litigation.

-2. Never put acts and sections into the SAMP, you will need to defend each act to the letter at litigation.
+2. Never put acts and sections of law into the SAMP, you will need to defend each act to the letter at litigation.

 4. Do not have a verbose SAMP and do not have a SAMP that does not defend your programme or the company.